Lawrence Hopewell Trail

 Once the main circuit is complete, more connections to the trail are possible.
 The Lawrence Hopewell Trail is not a rail-trail but is classified as a greenway by the Rails-to-Trails Conservancy and as such it does not reuse any existing railroad right-of-way.
 Much of the trail traverses public properties such as parks, sidewalks and roadway as well as private properties via agreement, including the Bristol-Myers Squibb Hopewell & Lawrenceville campuses, the Educational Testing Service corporation property, and The Lawrenceville School campus.

 Trail heads

-The Lawrence Hopewell Trail forms a loop so there are no terminating trail heads, rather there are multiple access points along its path.
-The trail's web site lists 24 individual trail sections with their access, surface, status and location.
+The Lawrence Hopewell Trail forms a loop so there are no terminating trail heads; rather, there are multiple access points along its path.
+The trail's website lists 24 individual trail sections with their access, surface, status and location.
 The following sections list nearby parking for trail access: